Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 ## Command
 Dataproc custom machine : --master-machine type OR --worker-machine-type custom-6-30720 -> 6vCPU, 30Go RAM

+## IAM
+- Project level only (primitive and predefined roles)
+- Roles :
+   - Editor : Full access.
+Create/Delete/Edit Clusters/Jobs/Workflows
+   - Viewer : Viaw access
+   - Worker : Assigned to service account (R/W GCS, Write to cloud Logging)

 ## Notes
-Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster
+Preemptibles VM only function as processing nodes and do not store data for the HDFS cluster When creating a cluster, create a specific bucket if not specified

 ## Scenario
 - Create an hadoop cluster